Clickcease

 Contact Us

-If you have been charged with Invasive Visual Recording in Tarrant County, Dallas County, or a surrounding county, call us today at (817) 203-2220.
+If you have been charged with Invasive Visual Recording in Tarrant County, Dallas County, Harris County or any surrounding county, the stakes are now higher than ever with mandatory sex offender registration.
+Call us today at (817) 203-2220 for experienced legal representation.

 Benson Varghese is the founder and managing partner of Varghese Summersett, where he has built a distinguished career championing the underdog in personal injury, wrongful death, and criminal defense cases.
 With over 100 jury trials in Texas state and federal courts, he brings exceptional courtroom experience and a proven record with Texas juries to every case.